Bicycle lighting

 - Busch & Müller Lumotec dynamo lights and others

 - SON Edelux uses the same optics as the B&M IQ, but different electronics and better heatsinking gets more power out of it.
-At a price, but probably state of the art, light the SON hub.
+At a price, but probably state of the art, like the SON hub.

 - Exposure (USE), and some measurements on them.
 Advertised as 5W LEDs, but they aren't running them at 5W (or at constant power).